spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/10-macros.md

 <br />
 <WarningBox>
-When a Macro is deleted from the UI, it needs to be cleared from the Cluster Profile to avoid Macro deletion anomalies in the running Cluster.
+When a Macro is deleted from the UI, it needs to be cleared from the cluster profile to avoid Macro deletion anomalies in the running cluster.
 </WarningBox>